googleapis/dotnet-spanner-nhibernate/README.md

 # Cloud Spanner Dialect for NHibernate
 [Google Cloud Spanner](https://cloud.google.com/spanner/docs/) dialect and driver for [NHibernate](https://nhibernate.info/).

-__NOTE: This project is still in DEVELOPMENT.
-It may make breaking changes without prior notice and should not yet be used for production purposes.__

 All supported features have been tested and verified to work with the test configurations.
 There may be configurations and/or data model variations that have not  yet been covered by the tests and that show unexpected behavior.
 Please report any problems that you might encounter by [creating a new issue](https://github.com/googleapis/dotnet-spanner-nhibernate/issues/new/choose).

 # Getting started
-Add a reference to the Google.Cloud.Spanner.NHibernate project.
-TODO: Add a reference to the nuget package.
+Add a reference to the Google.Cloud.Spanner.NHibernate nuget package.

 Set the Cloud Spanner NHibernate Dialect and a valid Cloud Spanner connection string in your NHibernate configuration to connect to a Cloud Spanner database using NHibernate: